1741Rishabh/Backend/README.md

 - cd Documents/     => change Directory
 - cd ..             ==> move back to Directory
 - mkdir word-docs   ==> make directory
+- mkdir -p dir2/dir3     ==> and press Enter.
+We're using the -p flag to create the parent directories if they do not exist.
+In this case it will create the dir2 directory and then create the dir3 directory inside of dir2.
 - history           ==> show command history
 ![img](git/ss7.png)
 ![img](git/ss8.png)